loot/loot/docs/app/usage/settings.rst

   - OpenMW

 LOOT Folder
   The sub-folder which LOOT uses to store the game's files in.
-Each game must be given a unique sub-folder.
+Each game is given a unique sub-folder.

 Main Master Plugin
   The game's main master plugin.
 This is checked for when detecting if the game is installed.